particle-iot/docs/src/content/notes/device-count.md

 - Wi-Fi deviecs
 - Tracker devices

-The specifics of how devices are counted varies between the free, growth, and enterprise tiers.
+The specifics of how devices are counted varies between the free, growth, and enterprise plans.